sendhilg/max-profit-calculator/README.md

     $ pip install pytest-cov

 ### Running unit tests
-Navigate to the repository and run the below command to execute the unit tests.
+Navigate to the project directory 'max-profit-calculator' and run the below command to execute the unit tests.

     $ pytest